Muneza006/Testm/README.md

 ![image](https://github.com/user-attachments/assets/e41c5715-4bc1-4de0-b953-0a3d26b4b3b3)

 # 1. Compare Values with Previous/Next Records:
+## Explanation:

+The LAG() function retrieves the budget of the previous project when projects are ordered by start date The LEAD() function retrieves the budget of the next project The CASE statement classifies each budget as HIGHER, LOWER, or EQUAL compared to the previous project For the first project (with no previous), we show 'N/A' using the COALESCE function

+## Real-life Application:

+This analysis helps project managers identify budget trends over time.
+It can reveal whether project budgets are consistently increasing, which might indicate scope creep or inflation in material costs.
+It's particularly useful for financial planning and forecasting future project budgets.

 Compare project budgets with previous and next projects (ordered by start date):